OCR-D/ocrd-website/site/en/spec/ocrd_tool.md

                   default: '>= 0.0.1'
                 size:
                   type: number
-                  description: Size of the resource in bytes
+                  description: "Size of the resource in bytes to be retrieved (for archives: size of the archive)"
 ```

 <!-- END-EVAL -->